-Revisiting Jethro Tull’s ‘Crest of a Knave’ Album
+When Things Got Heavy for Jethro Tull on ‘Crest of a Knave’

 It’s unlikely that Jethro Tull leader Ian Anderson ever thought his band would be spoken of alongside Metallica, but that’s exactly what happened after the release of Tull's 16th album, Crest of a Knave, which was released on Sept.
 11, 1987.